-This course will not only develop the maths knowledge and fluency teachers need, but also look at the pedagogy that delivers high quality and highly engaging maths lessons.
+This course will build on advice from groups like DFE and NCETM to develop a pedagogy that delivers high-quality and highly engaging maths lessons at Key Stage 3.
 We will look at how we can be creative in maths, as well as the importance of applying maths skills in a range of contexts.

-This course will help support staff understand the psychology of the classroom and provide a range of strategies to cope with low-level disruption, as well as ways of making sure the behaviour does not re-occur.
-We will discuss a series of practical evidence-based strategies to help manage ourselves, as well as the learners.
-The whole course has a clear focus on how effective classroom management provides better outcomes for learners.
+This course will help support staff understand the psychology of the classroom, provide a range of strategies to cope with low level disruption and to ensure the behaviour does not reoccur.
+You will be given a series of practical evidence-based approaches to help manage your own feelings and the behaviour of learners.

 Accelerate the learning of disadvantaged pupils.
 This dynamic course inspires teachers and leaders with proven strategies to enable our disadvantaged children to reach their potential.